knative/community/STEERING-COMMITTEE.md

 emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) some meetings are held in private.

 Meeting notes are available to members of the [knative-dev mailing list](https://groups.google.com/forum/#!forum/knative-dev).
+Public meetings will be recorded and the recordings made available publicly.

 Questions and proposals for changes to governance are posted as [issues in the docs repo](https://github.com/knative/docs/issues), and the KSC